rsdoiel/r-tag/r-args/README.md

 # r-args

-The custom element named _r-args_ is design to look at the URL parameters browser side and based on the key/value pairs present update the contents if the current pages' _r-marked_ blocks.
+The custom element named _r-args_ is design to look at the URL parameters browser side and based on the key/value pairs present update the contents if the current pages' _r-marked_ blocks match.

 Here's the basic algorithm